-In 1873, the local Masonic Lodge, which was established early in the town’s history, applied for national affiliation through the Washington, D.C. office, where a transcription error dropped the 's' and thus, Vilonia was born.
+In 1873, the local Masonic Lodge No. 324, which was established early in the town’s history, applied for national affiliation through the Washington, D.C. office, where a transcription error dropped the 's' and thus, Vilonia was born.
 While there are claims the transcription error occurred not when the Masons applied for affiliation but when the town established a post office, the Masons version is generally accepted to be true.

 The town's official naming occurred in 1873, with the organization of the Masonic Lodge and the affiliation snafu.
 This lodge lasted almost seventy years before disbanding.

 In 1874, the first school was established; a private school, it was a one room log cabin with two floors located on the southwest corner of the Hwy 5 (now Hwy 107) and Hwy 64 intersection.
 The Masons used the top floor for their meetings, while the bottom was used for classes by teacher William T. Suttle.
 Classes at the Suttle school were ungraded and taught practical skills.
 The district ran an eight-month split term: four months of classes, four months off for harvesting, then another four months of classes.
 Boarding students came from Woodrow, Holland, Ballard, Ebenezer, and Oak Grove, while students from other districts came by horseback or buggy.
 Some students worked at household or farm tasks to pay their way.

 At one point, the school began to issue a periodic newsletter, The Gem of the West, which included advertisements, inspirational quotes, and academic information on history, geography, science, grammar, physiology, and math.

 In 1879, George Wilson established a post office in his home.